maxthraxx/WFGY/benchmarks/benchmark-vs-gpt5/README.md

 ---

-## 🔍 Accuracy Benchmark — 80 Philosophy Questions
+## 🔍 Simulated Benchmark — Reasoning Scores by Setup

 <img src="./gpt5_vs_wfgy_benchmark_20250808.png" width="85%" />

-GPT-5 reaches 91%, but **WFGY locks both GPT-4 and GPT-5 at 100%** on the same MMLU Philosophy set.
-Exact same questions.
-Only difference?
-WFGY was loaded.

-**Prompt used:**
+Quick simulation using GPT-5 + WFGY PDF.
+This benchmark **does not use the actual 80 MMLU questions**,
+but follows the same scoring axes: Reasoning, Recall, Hallucination Resistance, Logic.

+> Results are consistent with full-task evaluations and ideal for stress-testing WFGY’s impact.
+> For real scores on MMLU-Philosophy, see section below.

 ```text
 Use GPT-5 to benchmark GPT-4, GPT-5, GPT-4 + WFGY, and GPT-5 + WFGY